-As of June 30, 2023, we made a required initial capital contribution to Alpha Steel of \$0.9 million.
-Pursuant to the LLC Agreement, we could be required to make up to \$2.6 million in additional capital contributions as Alpha Steel nears or begins commercial production.
-Alpha Steel had no operating revenues during the three and six months ended June 30, 2023.
+As of September 30, 2023, we made a required initial capital contribution to Alpha Steel of \$0.9 million.
+Pursuant to the LLC Agreement, we could be required to make up to \$2.6 million in additional capital contributions as Alpha Steel expands production.
+Alpha Steel had no operating revenue during the three and nine months ended September 30, 2023.
+We did, however, recognize a loss of \$0.3 million from this unconsolidated subsidiary during the three and nine months ended September 30, 2023, reflecting our share of certain administrative and other expenses incurred to date.

-In connection with the creation of Alpha Steel, we also entered into a three-year equipment supply agreement (the "Supply Agreement") with Alpha Steel, the terms of which will apply to equipment purchase orders we expect to issue, including specified minimum purchase amounts for each twelve-month period during the term of the Supply Agreement, following commencement of production.
+In connection with the creation of Alpha Steel, we also entered into a three-year equipment supply agreement (the "Supply Agreement") with Alpha Steel, the terms of which will apply to our equipment purchase orders, including specified minimum purchase amounts for each twelve-month period during the term of the Supply Agreement, following commencement of production.
 The Supply Agreement may be terminated early in accordance with its provisions or may be extended beyond the initial term if mutually agreed to by the parties.